 - High-resolution export up to 4K with granular control over codecs and bitrates

 The learning curve is steeper than Loom or Descript, but you gain precision.
-I use Camtasia for client-facing training videos where production quality matters and content rarely needs updates.
+Camtasia shines for client-facing training videos where production quality matters and content rarely needs updates.

 ROI for Corporate Training

-One manufacturing company I worked with calculated that creating professional training videos in-house with Camtasia ($499/year Pro license) saved $12,000 annually versus hiring external video production.
+One manufacturing company calculated that creating professional training videos in-house with Camtasia ($499 per year Pro license) saved $12,000 annually versus hiring external video production.
 They produce 30-40 training videos per year for equipment operation and safety procedures.

 Pricing: